port-labs/port-docs/docs/sso-rbac/sso-providers/oidc/okta.md

 ## SCIM Configuration (beta)

-In order to integrate Okta OIDC application with Port using SCIM, you will need to generate an additional Okta application.
+To use [SCIM](https://auth0.com/docs/authenticate/protocols/scim) with your Okta OIDC SSO setup, you will need to create an additional Okta application according to the following instructions:

 1. Create a new SSO application, of type SWA, and fill the form as below: